Cobord/Plabic/README.md

 assert p.positive(lambda letter : is_positive_variable(letter))
 ```

 Consider the example in https://arxiv.org/pdf/math/9912128.pdf figure 1.
 We can see there are 3 horizontal lines as the first input states.
 The second input is the edge_list which describes the edges as read left to right in the figure along with variables A-I for their weights, and some being labelled with weight ONE.
 We can specify the multiplicative and additive identity.
 They default to 1.0 and 0.0 but if we want to work symbolically or with other number systems this provides the capability to do so.
+The weights simply need to implement the protocol of being able to be added and multiplied.

+Alternatively instead of specifying edge_list one can also give a chip_word and chip_weights.
+The former is a list of tuples with the first part being ChipType.UP,DOWN,FLAT and the second part being a natural number to indicates for which pair of neighboring wires this "chip" is relevant.
+The latter is a list of the same length with the weights on the respective chips.
+In this construction, the diagram is more spaced out even if multiple chips can be placed next to each other vertically.

 We can then determine the ij entry of the weight matrix which is given by a sum of products expression in the edge weights for paths connecting i on one side of the diagram to j on the other.

 Lindstrom Minor uses the Lindstrom lemma to compute the specified minor of the weight matrix via a similar sum of products formula with systems of paths connecting the vertices in one set on the left side to vertices in the other set on the right side.

 The 2 totally_nonnegative/positive query methods take the diagram and a function which says whether or not a given edge weight is nonnegative/positive and deduces whether the weight matrix also is totally nonnegative/totally positive.
 This is when we have defined A-I via sympy to be unspecified variables that we will later interpret to only take nonnegative/positive values.

+When calling the draw method a figure is produced with the diagram.
+The edges are labelled with their weights (except if the weight is the multiplicative identity which is treated as default and doesn't need to be explicitly shown).

 # (Bounded) Affine Permutations